 - Bitcoin major bear markets tend to stabilize and turn higher following 70% to 85% declines.

-- How long Bitcoin uptrends last: From a 70% or greater decline (bottom) to the top preceding another 70% decline, the average duration of a major Bitcoin bull market is 12 months with the shortest lasting only 1.8 months and the longest lasting three years.
+- How long Bitcoin uptrends last: From a 70% or greater decline (bottom) to the top preceding another 70% decline, the average duration of a major Bitcoin bull market is 12 months, with the shortest lasting only a couple months and the longest lasting three years.

 - How long Bitcoin downtrends last: Major downtrends of 70% or more (until interrupted by at least a 70% increase in price) last on average 9 months.
 The shortest bear markets are 4-5 months while longer bear markets are about 12-13 months.